hed-standard/hed-specification/docs/source/03_HED_formats.md

 The sidecar is not permitted to provide an annotation for `n/a`.

 The following example illustrates the three types of JSON sidecar entries that are relevant to HED.
-Entries without a "HED" key in the second level entry dictionaries are ignored.
+Entries without a `"HED"` key in the second level entry dictionaries are ignored.

+(example-sidecar-anchor)=
 ````{Admonition} Examples of the three types of sidecar annotation entries relevant to HED
 :class: tip
 ```json